 Local Council Workshops

-In 2017-18, Active Living NSW will be holding a series of Sydney metro and regional workshops to assist local councils to incorporate active living and healthy eating priorities and actions into their Integrated Planning and Reporting (IP&R) frameworks, particularly the new Local Strategic Planning Statement (LSPS).
+In 2017-18, Active Living NSW held a series of Sydney metro and regional workshops to assist local councils to incorporate active living and healthy eating priorities and actions into their Integrated Planning and Reporting (IP&R) frameworks, particularly the new Local Strategic Planning Statement (LSPS).
 These workshops will also bring together representatives from the local health districts, Transport NSW, NSW Ministry of Health and the Department of Planning, Industry and Environment to encourage collaboration and networking.

 You can view information and presentations from the 2016 PCAL workshops here.